 The U.S. Department of Education called chronic absenteeism a hidden educational crisis in a report that described regular attendance as “a force that can overcome differences in privilege and background”.
 Not attending school keeps students from receiving the support they need to learn and thrive, according to the Department of Education, leaving them at serious risk of falling behind.

-Pittsburgh Roosevelt and other public schools in Pittsburgh are overseen by the Pittsburgh Board of Public Education, which is made up of 9 elected members.
+Pittsburgh Roosevelt and other Pittsburgh Public Schools are overseen by the Pittsburgh Board of Public Education, which is made up of 9 elected members.
 Bon Air, Carrick, East Brookline, Knoxville, Mt Oliver, Overbrook, St Clair and other neighborhoods in the area comprise District 7.
 Pittsburgh Roosevelt is in District 7.

 The Pittsburgh Federation of Teachers represents teachers, paraprofessionals, technical staff and clerical workers at Pittsburgh Public Schools, including those at South Brook.